sushrutmair/visagefrservice/README.md

 ### Sounds interesting.
 Tell me more about how you guarantee privacy?

-Visage.FR has a single REST API that is to be called when you want to perform face recognition in your application.
-All that it needs is two images, one that has the face of interest (one that you want to recognize) and the other image that might have your face of interest.
-Other face recognition services typically store the faces and derived data on their servers (for sometime if not permanently).
+By way of input all Visage.FR needs are two images.
+Other face recognition services typically store the images and derived data on their servers (at least for sometime if not permanently).
 Visage.FR does nothing of this sort.
-As soon as you receive the REST API's response, you can be assured that all your data in the service has been destroyed.
+As soon as you receive the service's response, you can be assured that all your data in the service has been destroyed.
 Visage.FR has been designed from the ground up with privacy as one of the primary driving goals.

 ### Cool.
 Does this affect the quality and responsiveness of Visage.FR?